Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 Also a tutorial for how to build Google Tests outside of an IDE for use: https://google.github.io/googletest/quickstart-cmake.html.
 3. Navigate to the same directory as the source code and test files.
-A special note: Please ensure the directory with all source code is
-called: 'Poker-Hands' or the proper files cannot be linked.
-4. To build the build folder, use: 'cmake -S . -B build'.
-Note this will download the dependent 'Google Test' framework for use.
-5 Then use: 'cmake --build build' to build the project.
-Do note the makefile is CMakeLists.txt.
+4. To compile project using Cmake use:
+> cmake -S . -B build
+5. To build, use:
+> cmake --build build
-6. Now that the tests are built and dependencies (Google Test) is set up, simply navigate to the build folder using: 'cd build'.
+6. Now that the tests are built and dependencies (Google Test) is set up, simply navigate to the build folder using:
+> cd build
-7. Lastly, use: 'ctest' to run the tests.
-These should output to the console.
+7. Lastly, to run tests use:
-8. Use 'cd ..' to go back to the main directory.
+> ctest
+8. The GoogleTest suite will then run.

 #### Compiling/Running the Print Tests (Secondary Testing):
 1. Compiled using g++ (https://gcc.gnu.org/) (see compiling/running the program section)
-2. Navigate to the same directory as the source code and test files, type: 'g++ -o printTests.exe printTests.cpp readFile.cpp pokerCompare.cpp util.cpp' to compile code. into a console window (utilize command prompt)
+2. Navigate to the same directory as the source code and test files, to compile type:
+> g++ -o printTests.exe printTests.cpp readFile.cpp pokerCompare.cpp util.cpp
 3. To run, use the following:
-'.\printTests.exe'
+> .\printTests.exe
 4. Program will run the printing tests.
 5. Observe the 'EXPECTING' and 'GOT' results.
-Matching means success.
+Matching output will mean a success for that test.

 ## Usages Notes: